 They didn’t trouble me because of the thought that Trump might be reelected.
 Whatever God will do, He will do.
 If God wanted Donald Trump to be President for another four years, so be it.
 God establishes authorities.
 (Rom.
 13:1)

 The prophecies troubled me because Paul says we should not despise prophecy.
-(1 Thessalonians 5:20) We need to take prophecy serious.
+(1 Thessalonians 5:20) We should, therefore, not take prophecy lightly.
 In that vein, I was troubled that I could be dead wrong about my assessment of Donald Trump and of what God is/was doing in our time.

 I wrote about the Sons of Issachar who “understood the times” in an attempt to think, pray and write through it.
 The people who were saying that Donald Trump would be elected were claiming to be like the Sons of Issachar.
 They claimed to know what God was doing in our times, and they were one hundred percent behind Donald Trump who they claimed was God’s man for this time.